KeYu-Red/CMPT419-726-Machine-Learning/README.md

 # CMPT419-Machine-Learning

-This contains the assignments and projects of course CMPT419 in SFU.
+This contains the assignments and projects of course CMPT419 in SFU in 2020 spring.

-This is for reference only，so whoever takes the course and have the same assignments, please finish by yourself. :)
+This is for reference only，so whoever takes the course and has the same assignments, please finish by yourself. :)
 You can do it.

 All rights reserved